holochain/HOW/HOW/social/process/how/how-v1.md

 This standard, as the first and the default process for adding HOWs to the HOW tree fully addresses the motivation:
 - as this process is implemented in an open github repo it both maintains transparency of the decisions made and encourages public feedback and comments in the process, as well as tracks all changes made over time.
-- the the HOW tree and the formal process for requirements for parts of the tree and adding to it ensures proper technical documentation as well as creates a clear method for evolving the process itself.
+- the HOW tree and the formal process for requirements for parts of the tree and adding to it ensures proper technical documentation as well as creates a clear method for evolving the process itself.

 ## Specification